SteeltoeOSS/Samples/Security/src/AuthClient/README.md

      ```

 > [!NOTE]
-> The provided manifests will create apps named `steeltoe-samples-authclient` and `steeltoe-samples-authserver`
+> The provided manifests will create apps named `auth-client-sample` and `auth-server-sample`
-> and attempt to bind both to the SSO service `mySSOService`.
+> and attempt to bind both to the SSO service `sampleSSOService`.

 ### RedirectUri and Scope access